-Warner Pacific College strives to reduce underage and high risk alcohol use and drug use among our students through the following environmental management strategies:
+Warner Pacific I b]j Yfg]mstrives to reduce underage and high risk alcohol use and drug use among our students through the following environmental management strategies:

 - A variety of drug and alcohol free social, recreational and service related programs are offered throughout the academic year. - The college's residential, social and academic environment fosters healthy norms regarding the use of alcohol and drugs. - The Office of Student Life develops and enforces effective alcohol and drug policies. - The availability of alcohol and drugs is limited.